Collaboration Metrics

 This is a tricky metric to follow because what it reflects can be interpreted differently.
 After all, not all comments require the submitter to change the code.

-However, if receptiveness is very low it may mean that the developer is not open to the reviewers’ suggestions in any measure.
+However, if receptiveness is very low it may mean that the contributor is not open to the reviewers’ suggestions in any measure.

 Unreviewed PRs